Opening Thought

 Christ does not simply ignore the law.
 He fulfills it.

-“I will betroth you to me forever.”
+“I will betroth thee unto me for ever.”

 Hosea 2:19